portfedh/100-days-of-code/log.md

 **Today's Progress**:  Created a subtotals file for the new IBKR Account.

 **Thoughts** I now have two subtotal output csv files where I used to have one (one per each account).
 I will need to create a new script to consolidate all accounts, or do the consolidation directly in Grafana.
 Since these changes will break production, I will have to go back and separate the code into a new feature branch.

+### Day 9: August 4, 2022

+**Today's Progress**:  Separated subtotals per account in one file and subtotals for all accounts in another file

+**Thoughts** After a few weeks of adding code, everything is finally working again.
+Now to document and clean up everything.